Are you thinking of getting into e-commerce and wondering if it’s worth it? Yeah, so is my mom.

 More than half of respondents (56%) say earning extra income matters most, followed by setting their own schedule (25%).

 For some, side hustling isn’t optional.
-It pays the bills.
+It pays the bills – just like these respondents called out:

 - “For me making extra income is top priority.
 I need the money.
 I also like working when I want.
 If I want to do a long day or short day, it is my choice.
-And nothing beats working from home if you can,” said one respondent.
+And nothing beats working from home if you can.”

 - “As much as I want to pursue my passion, I’m not really at that point yet.
 When I have made enough to have well into 5 figures in savings, that will be the right time.
-As of now, the most important thing is that it helps pay the bills and keeps all my finances and my wife’s finances in check,” another said.
+As of now, the most important thing is that it helps pay the bills and keeps all my finances and my wife’s finances in check.”

 The other perks that make a side hustle worth it, such as pursuing a passion, are “icing on the cake,” as one person put it.